 - The National Health Service for the UK and COVID-19

 If you’re concerned about symptoms that may resemble COVID-19, the CDC provides a symptom checker.
 Reading false data about COVID-19 can cause undue anxiety.
 However, it is crucial to avoid information overload.
 Immersing yourself in negative news regarding the virus can further increase your anxiety.
 [When I had a sinus infection recently, my GP even took the precaution of sending me for a COVID-19 test.
 Negative result, which reduced my anxiety.
 The other benefit was it gave me firsthand insight into the testing process! – Kim]

+Many people have had to handle COVID-19 anxiety manifested in insomnia.
 If you have ever had a rough night, you know how frustrating it can be to toss and turn all night.
 Digital clocks feel very unforgiving at 3 or 4 a.m.
 Workers employed as professional communicators are known to suffer from insomnia due to workloads and deadline pressures.
 Even doctors suffer from stress causing insomnia: the American Academy of Sleep Medicine issued a position statement regarding the importance of sleep among doctors to decrease physician burnout.
 Stress-related insomnia can cause negative outcomes in your personal and professional life.

 Those with mild to moderate insomnia can consider practicing better sleep hygiene.
 Go to bed at the same time and each morning (even on the weekends).
 Be consistent.
 Keep your bedroom dark, quiet, and relaxing.
 Remove all electronic devices like your television, computer, and smartphone from the bedroom.
 Eat small meals, avoid caffeine, and alcohol before bedtime.
 If you work out during the day, you can reduce your stress and improve sleep, according to the CDC.